-In addition to being the American Ironman record holder, Linsey Corbin is a foodie and amateur chef.
+In addition to being a triathlon legend, Linsey Corbin is a foodie and amateur chef.
 This week, she’s sharing her summer strawberry and quinoa salad recipe.
 All images by Corbin Brands.

 The Inspiration for this Summer Strawberry and Quinoa Salad: